rajan-sharma-in/devops-roadmap/README.md

 A hands-on plan to go from zero to productive DevOps engineer.
 This guide is arranged as a ladder of skills with curated resources, practice ideas, and context about when to invest in each area.
 Use it as a compass, not a rulebook—pick the next skill that helps you ship reliable software faster.

-> Want periodic breakdowns of DevOps news, labs, and interviews?
-[Subscribe to the newsletter](https://example.com/newsletter) so you do not miss new roadmap updates.

-## Support My Work
-If this project saves you time or helps with mentoring others, you can keep it going by becoming a supporter on [Patreon](https://patreon.com/your-handle) or buying me a coffee.
-Thank you!

 ## Disclaimer
 This roadmap highlights the landscape so you can make informed bets.
 It is not a checklist to blindly follow or a list of trendy tools.
 Learn the trade-offs, build intuition on why one tool fits better than another, and always evaluate the problem you are solving.